JWBurgers/An_Introduction_to_Cryptography/Chapter 1 - What is Cryptography.md

 Third, classical encryption schemes, like those used in the Beale ciphers, were more art than science.
 Their perceived security was largely based on intuitions regarding their complexity.
 They would typically be patched when a new attack on them was learned, or dropped entirely if the attack was particularly severe.
 Modern cryptography, however, is a rigorous science with a formal, mathematical approach to both developing and analyzing cryptographic schemes.<sup>[5](#footnote5)</sup>

+Specifically, modern cryptography centers on formal **proofs of security**.
+Any proof of security for a cryptographic scheme proceeds in three steps:

+1. The statement of a **cryptographic definition of security**, that is, a set of security goals and the threat posed by the attacker.
+2. The statement of any mathematical assumptions with regards to computational complexity of the scheme.
+For instance, a cryptographic scheme may contain a pseudorandom number generator.
+Though we cannot prove these exist, we can assume that they do.
+3. The exposition of a mathematic **proof of security** of the scheme on the basis of the formal notion of security and any mathematical assumptions.

 Fourth, whereas historically cryptography was primarily utilized in military settings, it has come to permeate our daily activities in the digital age.
 Whether you are banking online, posting on social media, buying a product from Amazon with your credit card, or tipping a friend bitcoin, cryptography is the sine qua non of our digital age.

 Given these four aspects to modern cryptography, we might characterize modern **cryptography** as the science concerned with the formal development and analysis of cryptographic schemes to secure digital information against adversarial attacks.<sup>[6](#footnote6)</sup> Security here should be broadly understood as preventing attacks that damage secrecy, integrity, authentication, and/or non-repudiation in communications.